zqmillet/JournalAnalysis/Readme.md

 |2010      | 5.096         | 139            | 16971      |
 |2009      | 4.878         | 129            | 17919      |
 |2008      | 4.613         | 122            | 17993      |

+There are 182 papers of [Proceedings of the IEEE][POTI] for statistics.

 The review time distribution of [Proceedings of the IEEE][POTI] is shown as following figure.